VerenaK90/SCIFER/README.md

 ## Documentation

+Function documentation is available in the accompanying manual (FLORENCE_0.0.0.9000.pdf)[FLORENCE_0.0.0.9000.pdf].

+## Demo

-Function documentation is available in the accompanying manual (FLORENCE_0.0.0.9000.pdf)[FLORENCE_0.0.0.9000.pdf] and an exemplary guide on how to use FLORENCE to model variant accumulation and to do parameter estimation in conjunction with pyABC is given in the accompanying vignette.
+An exemplary guide on how to use FLORENCE to model variant accumulation and to do parameter estimation in conjunction with pyABC is given in the accompanying vignette.
+Re-running this example cases should take 10-15 minutes.

 ## System requirements